 Tuition & Financial Aid

-The university’s central HUB student services center and the Office of Financial Aid are here to support you in achieving your goal of enrolling in our top-ranked quantitative finance program.
-The HUB website provides a wealth of information on the graduate financial aid process.
+The university’s central HUB student service center and the Office of Financial Aid are here to support you in achieving your educational goals.
+The HUB website provides a wealth of information on the graduate financial process.
 Still have questions?
-The Tepper School's HUB Liaison is available to assist you with the financial aid process.
+The Mellon College of Science has a HUB Liaison who is also available to assist you with the financial aid process.

 Tuition & Fees